pycoddiy/git-sandbox/README.md

 7. Repeat steps by adding new (.gitignore) and modified files (README.md, etc) into the staging area.
 Then commit them with additional `-m` message.
 Do not forget to check the status frequently with `$ git status`.

-8. Now the is almost ready for the remote push.
-But this is not the best practice to follow.
-By default the push will happen to the `master` branch, which is typically supposed to be the up-to-date branch of the project, from which other people fetch stable working sources.
-If you perform the push into that branch and you code will break someing, then other people won't be able to use the project.

-9. To mitigate that risk, it is a common practice is to create a custom branch, containing your changes, push it to the remote so that others can take a look at the changes in this branch, and then if the changes look good, merge that branch into the `master`.
-To create the branch, use `$ git branch branch-name`, e.g. for our push the branch might be created like `$ git branch initial-essentials` or similar.

-10. Then run `$ git branch` to see that you're still on the `master` branch.
-To switch to another branch you run `$ git checkout initial-essentials`.
-Ensure you are on the new branch by running `$ git branch`.

-11. Now it's a good time to get local repository pushed to the remote.
+8. Now it's a good time to get local repository pushed to the remote.
 We will use GitHub as a remote repo.
 Log in to GitHub and add New repository there.
 We will use the same name `git-sandbox` as for the local project.

-12. Do not add README.md and LICENSE (we will push these from the local).
+9. Do not add README.md and LICENSE (we will push these from the local repo).
 Just add a meaningful repo description.
 In the end the GitHub will offer instructions how to push local repo to GitHub:

 ```
 git remote add origin https://github.com/pycoddiy/git-sandbox.git
 git branch -M main
 git push -u origin main
 ```

+10. After running above commands check out the GitHub repo.
+It is now synchronized with your local repo.
+You are good to continue working with the README to add extra instructions.
+But before doing this, let us follow the best practices by working with branches.
+It is not the best practice push directly to `main` branch, which is supposed to be the up-to-date branch of the project, from which other people fetch stable working sources.
+If you perform the push into that branch and you code breaks someing, then other people won't be able to use the project.

+11. To mitigate this risk, a developer creates a custom branche with proposed changes, pushes it to the remote so that others can inspect changes.
+If the changes look good, the custom branch is merged into the `main`.
+To create the branch, use `$ git branch <branch-name>`.
+Since our changes will aim at README improvements, it would be wise to create something like this `$ git branch improve-readme`.

+12. Run `$ git branch` to see that you're still on the `main` branch.
+To switch to another branch you run `$ git checkout improve-readme`.
+Ensure you are on the new branch by running `$ git branch`.

+13. After completing edits to the README.md document,  run `$ git add README.md`.
+Check the status `$ git status` and then perform the commit.
+Push the branch to the remote `$ git push -u origin improve-readme`.
+Get back to GitHub.